 Leo Gura – I also discovered Leo on YouTube when the title of one of his videos caught my eye.
 His videos are not for everyone, they are extremely philosophical.
 You must have an extremely open mind to even begin to understand his videos.
 All of your current beliefs and perspectives will be brought into question.
 This is what I really like about Leo, he is able to speak the unspeakable, by putting words to subjects that seem in-explainable with words.

 Alan Aragon – Alan is known for his infamous research review called “Nutrient timing revisited: is there a post-exercise anabolic window?“.
 I am subscribed to his monthly research review, in which he gives his professional feedback on a number of nutritional related studies each month.
-He breaks each study down to the core, unraveling every aspect of the study.
+He breaks each study down to the core, unravelling every aspect of the study.
 He is a great resource for discovering perspectives you may have never even considered.

 There are numerous other authority figures I think very highly of and have learned a great deal from.
 I have watched countless hours of video and read many books, learning from them.
 Although they are not a mentor, they deserve much recognition for the role they played in my development, for without them I wouldn’t know all I know today.

 Before You Go

 If there’s any questions, comments or feedback you have for me – feel free to reach out and leave a comment here on the blog.
 I strongly encourage you to speak your mind, there will be no judgement allowed on my blog, therefore, you will not be judged.
 I will do my best to get back to you in a timely manner.

 Thank you for taking the time to read this, and I look forward to seeing you on the blog sometime soon!